How To Dig & Store Dahlias For Winter

 If you live in an area where the ground freezes, you’ll want to dig your dahlia tubers up before there’s a hard frost.
 In our area (Northern Vermont) that’s usually late October, but it could be later depending on where you live.
 A good indication of when to dig your tubers up is when the plant starts to turn brown and die back.

-Digging and Storing Dahlias: How To Dig Tubers Up
+How To Carefully Dig Up Dahlia Tubers

-Digging the tubers up is extremely easy:
+Digging tubers up is extremely easy:

 - Cut foliage back, so that only a couple of inches remain above ground.